kinjo/my-ansible-project/README.md

 Master of my ansible project
 ====

-The collection of my development environments built by Ansible.
+The collection of my environments built with Ansible.

-This aims to include various environments for Ubuntu, CentOS, Ruby programming, Python programming, etc.
+This aims to collect various environments for Ruby or Python programming on Ubuntu, CentOS, etc.

 Usage
 ---